Floorp-Projects/Floorp/docs/performance/scroll-linked_effects.md

     animation.
 -   [CompositorWorker](https://docs.google.com/document/d/18GGuTRGnafai17PDWjCHHAvFRsCfYUDYsi720sVPkws/edit?pli=1#heading=h.iy9r1phg1ux4):
-    Allows JavaScript to be run on the compositor thread in small chunks, provided it doesn\'t cause the framerate to drop.
+    Allows JavaScript to be run on the compositor thread in small chunks, provided it doesn't cause the framerate to drop.
 -   [Scroll
     Customization](https://docs.google.com/document/d/1VnvAqeWFG9JFZfgG5evBqrLGDZYRE5w6G5jEDORekPY/edit?pli=1):
     Introduces a new API for content to dictate how a scroll delta is